-This is an excerpt of a post originally published on the Petfinder.com blog
+This is an excerpt of multiple posts originally published on the Petfinder.com blog.

-Photographing shelter dogs for a shelter’s Petfinder listings is a great way to volunteer: Good photos can help pets get adopted faster and can also attract more potential adopters to the shelter.
+Photographing dogs for a shelter’s Petfinder listings is a great way to volunteer: Good photos can help pets get adopted faster and can also attract more potential adopters to the shelter.
 At high-intake shelters, a compelling bio and eye-catching photo can literally mean the difference between life and death for a homeless pet.

-Here are some tips on helping shelter dogs shine in their photo sessions.
+Here are some pet photography tips on helping shelter dogs shine in their photo sessions.

 - Don’t use a flash.
-The flash on your camera is what’s causing your dogs’ eyes to glow blue or white.
+When photographing pets, the flash on your camera is what’s causing your dogs’ eyes to glow blue or white.
 Instead, photograph your dog outside or in a room with a large window and lots of natural light.
 Make sure the source of the light (the sun or a window) is behind you and is shining on your subject.

 - Be aware of the background.
 You want the viewer to focus on the dog, so before you photograph him, look around.
 Is the background full of clutter (chairs, desks, boxes, cars in the parking lot)?
 If it is, move your dog to a location where the background is less busy, such as in the grass in front of green bushes, or in front of a solid-colored wall.
 Brightly colored doors or walls make nice backdrops since they can add great color to your image.

 - Focus on the eyes.
 The dog’s eyes should be sharp.
 Focus your camera on his eyes, then move your camera to reframe the shot and shoot.